onnlucky/hotel/readme.txt

 # TODO

+make all "callables" tlClass based, and add a klass->call method to dispatch change list/map/set syntax into [], [:] and [||] change tlPause to tlSync? tlTaskSync ... ?

 tlArgsAt -> tlArgsGet ... like a list tlListGet rework all types as the tlClass things ... stop using anything else remove old task_alloc and such